Three Days of Learning

 Email us at email@example.com to receive 20% off a second seat at our workshop!

-Downtown Spokane is Eastern Washington’s hub for top-quality restaurants and entertainment.
-Within blocks of the hotel you’ll find a wide range of food offerings, bars, even a speakeasy or two.
-We have numerous theaters, places to shop, and more.
-Click here to visit the Spokane tourism website.
+Downtown Seattle is Washington’s hub for top-quality restaurants and entertainment.
+Within blocks of the distillery you’ll find a wide range of food offerings, bars, even a speakeasy or two.
+There are numerous theaters, places to shop, and more.
+Click here to visit the Seattle tourism website.

 Proudly display your dedication to your distilling education with an official certificate of membership from Distillery University.
 At the conclusion of the workshop, every attendee receives a certificate to put on the wall of their future distillery.